Kaiyilin/GwG_Capstone_pjt/Project_2/Project_2_Report.md

     <li> Generally, we 33 unique user in this dataset.
 Overall 33 users track their daily activity, 24 users track their sleep, 14 users track their heart rate and 8 users track their weights. </li>

     <li> The daily activity tracker is the most popular and the weight track is the least popular service for the user</li>

+    <li> Every user (N=33) have track have their daily activity for least 4 days, 30 users track their daily activity more that 20 days </li>

+    <li> Generally users sleep between 6-8 hours are burns more calories and are more active than those sleep less than 6 hours and greater than 8 hours.
+The relationship among calories, activity and sleep are limit in this dataset</li>
   </ol>

-- My opinion
+- My opinions
   <ol>
+    <li> Company can focus on the devices that provided the fuction such as sleep and daily activity, since most of the users enjoyed these 2 functions</li>

-    <li> Most of the users may not know how to use their devices, generally there are great potential for the rest of the services</li>
+    <li> Most of the users may not know how to use their devices or not interested in the functions device provide.Company may need a tutorial for the usage of devices or encourage customers to use the functions company provide.</li>

-    <li> Users with smart devices might seek an healthier life.
-It's clearly that users who have greater daily activity consumed more calories, therefore company could use this to encourage users use more service company provided including recording their weight changes.
-And eventually subcibe our membership to get advice based on the data they record</li>
+    <li> It shows clear trend that the users with higher daily activity burns more calories per day, it can encourage users if they want to lose their weights</li>
   </ol>